RTC0Ritchie/snow_depth_ML/README.md

 ### Introduction to Code
-The *code_ML.ipynb* file uses Python-based machine learning methods to invert and predict Arctic spring snow depth.
+The *process_data.ipynb* file uses Python-based machine learning methods to invert and predict Arctic spring snow depth, and the *kfold_importance.ipynb* file is used to do k-fold cross validation and importance test (with permutation_importance function).

 Our exploration mainly focuses on relatively small and time independent (but in spring) training samples.